Inner West Council is a new council formed by the merger of the former Ashfield, Leichhardt and Marrickville Councils.

 A Justice of the Peace (JP) is a person in the community who is authorised to independently witness and sign statutory declarations and affidavits, and to certify copies of original documents.

-Council's Customer Service Centre in Petersham (see "Face-to-face" above for contact details and business hours) offers a limited JP service to the community.
+Council's Petersham Service Centre (see "Face-to-face" above for contact details and business hours) offers a limited JP service to the community.

 Please note that this service cannot guaranteed at all times as it is dependent on the availability of JP staff.
 The JP service is not available between the hours of 12 noon and 2pm and after 4pm each work day.